Triskelion Pin (Silver or Gold)

 • Soft enamel pin

-• Matte Silver plating
+• Matte Silver or Matte Gold plating

-• White enamel fill
+• Silver has White enamel fill

 • Two Pin backs